Nick Carter Seeks Restraining Order Against Aaron Carter Over Violent Threats

 Nick Carter is taking legal measures to protect himself against brother Aaron Carter.

-On Tuesday, Aaron revealed on Twitter that he was served with a restraining order from his older brother.
+On Tuesday, Aaron revealed on Twitter that he was served with a restraining order from the NSYNC singer.
 "Take care @nickcarter we're done for life," he stated in a string of tweets.
 "I haven't seen him in four years.
 And I don't intend."

 He adds, "You should send a cease and desist while you're at it too."

-However, Aaron claims that there is no truth to the claims made by his brother.
-He says on Twitter that he places the blame on the "bullies" online.
-Furthermore, he alleges that his family made "failed attempts" to place him under a 5150 hold.

-"I am astounded at the accusations being made against me and I do not wish harm to anyone, especially my family," Aaron asserts.
-"This is obviously a chess game of sort."
+However, Aaron says that there is no truth to the claims made by his brother.
+He passionately tweeted, "I am astounded at the accusations being made against me and I do not wish harm to anyone, especially my family."

+He goes on to allege that his family made "failed attempts" to place him under a 5150 hold.
+"All I ask is for my family to leave me alone.
+This is blood.
+Not love.
+I will never be around you and I don't want to be around you.
+I am the one who said I'm done then you send me this!?
+Ok.
+Stop trying to get me 5150'd before I file a harassment suit myself nick I have the $," he claims.

+Aaron also alleges that Nick has been abusing him for years, which he tries to back up by sharing a video of their family's old reality show.
+In the clip, he and Nick seem to be fighting.

 "I'm going to conserve my energy and I'm going to focus on the good things that I do and not waste my time on the ones that don't," Aaron stated.

-He also recently revealed that he is on medication after being diagnosed with multiple personality disorder, schizophrenia, acute anxiety and manic depression.
+The time off will likely come as a relief for the star, who recently revealed that he is undergoing treatment after being diagnosed with multiple personality disorder, schizophrenia, acute anxiety and manic depression.
 Aaron gave the audience at The Doctors a look at the bag-full of medications that he is taking while proclaiming he has "nothing to hide."

 Chad Buchanan/Getty Images